Hood Nigga

 "Hood Nigga" (edited for radio as "Hood Figga") is a song by American hip hop recording artist Gorilla Zoe, released as the lead single from his debut album, Welcome to the Zoo.
 It was officially released via iTunes, on April 24, 2007.
 The song was produced by Chris Flame and Dee Jay Dana.

 Music video

-This music video was premiered on MTV2 on June 18, 2007 and BET on June 19, 2007.
+This music video premiered on MTV2 on June 18, 2007, and BET on June 19, 2007.
 DJ Drama, Block, Yung Joc, Eightball, and Trae made cameo appearances in the music video.